reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 12 reveals the consensus network that the `{!rsh} Participant` chose.

 :::note
-A consensus network is like a bank that each `{!rsh} Participant` has decided to use to perform a transaction such as saving and transferring of funds.
+A consensus network is like a bank that each `{!rsh} Participant` has decided to use to perform a transaction such as saving and transferring funds.
 :::

 After that, type in the following: